vsvishal/awesome-food-milega/steps-to-create-project.md

 - Redux store is a big javascript object which is kept in a Global central space
 - To avoid Redux store to become very large, clumsy there is slices in redux store (e.g loggedIn users slice, cart slice)
 - [For Write Data] e.g When you click on button => Redux dispatches an "Action" => Action calls the "Function" (Reducer) => then this Function updates the slice of Redux store [modies the required thing (e.g Cart)]
-- For Reading Data we use "Selector" als known as "Subscribing to store" (If data in store changes, the component updates automatically).
+- For Reading Data we use "Selector" also known as "Subscribing to store" (If data in store changes, the component updates automatically).
 React Subscribe through selector
 - While subscribing to store, only subscribe to specific portion of store which is required otherwise it will hit performance.
 - ```javascript
   // Suscribing to the specfic slice of store using a Selector, good for performance const cartItems = useSelector((store) => store.cart.items);

-  // Below is not bad for performance, since here whole store is subscribed, so if anything changes in store, it load complete store again. const store = useSelector((store) => store);
+  // Below is bad for performance, since here whole store is subscribed, so if anything changes in store, it load complete store again. const store = useSelector((store) => store);
   const cartItems = store.cart.items;